airloaf/ChipM8-SDL/README.md

 Use the accompanying CMake file to build the application

 ## Usage
+To launch a Chip-8 program you will need to pass the program path to the executable.
+On windows you can simply drag and drop your Chip-8 program onto the executable.

-Here is the key mapping for the interpreter.
+Chip-8 uses a Hexadecimal keypad for input.
+Modern keyboards do not have such a thing, so a mapping was created.
+Below is the key mapping for the interpreter.
 The keys on the right are what you should press on the keyboard.
-The keys on the left are what they map to.
-Chip-8 uses a hexadecimal keypad, this is the best mapping I could think of to replicate it on a modern day keyboard.
+The keys on the left are the hexadecimal keys they map to.

 ```
 1 2 3 C  <=  1 2 3 4